-This study is a randomised, multi-centre, open-label parallel group study to determine the feasibility of conducting such a trial in an NHS setting to investigate class effects of antihypertensive medications on BPV in patients with acute ischaemic stroke or TIA.
-The aim is to evaluate barriers to recruitment, identify potential safety issues, and demonstrate that it is possible to detect differences in BPV over the proposed study duration.
+This study is a randomised, multicentre, open-label parallel group study to determine the feasibility of conducting such a trial in a National Health Service (NHS) setting to investigate class effects of antihypertensive medications on BPV in patients with acute ischaemic stroke or TIA.
+The aim is to evaluate barriers to recruitment, identify potential safety issues and demonstrate that it is possible to detect differences in BPV over the proposed study duration.
 We also hope to investigate the potential therapeutic benefit of targeting BPV after acute ischaemic stroke/TIA in terms of functional outcome in order to help estimate the necessary sample size for a future definitive trial.
-A summary of the study design is provided in Figure 1.
+A summary of the study design is provided in figure 1.
 Recruitment commenced in January 2018 and is ongoing.
-The trial was prospectively registered: International standard randomised controlled trial number (ISRCTN) 10853487.
+The trial was prospectively registered: International Standard Randomised Controlled Trial Number 10853487.

-Patient and Public Involvement
+Patient and public involvement